 If you've got Macs and Android devices to cover as well as Windows 10 machines, McAfee AntiVirus Plus will take care of you at a bargain rate — $60 covers 10 devices.
 But McAfee's malware defenses are not quite as good as those of Norton, Bitdefender or Kaspersky.

 Of course, if all you want to do is keep your PCs free from malware, then Kaspersky Anti-Virus is the best choice.
-It doesn't do much but block malware, phishing emails and dodgy websites, but it does it better than the rest.
+It doesn't do much but block malware, phishing emails and dodgy websites, but it does these things better than the rest.

 How we test the best Windows 10 antivirus programs